Date: 5th–6th century

 Culture: Afghanistan (probably Hadda)

 Dimensions: H. 12 1/4 in.
 (31.1 cm); W. 8 7/8 in.
 (22.5 cm); D. 7 1/4 in.
 (18.4 cm)

-This bodhisattva head gives a sense of the high level of refinement that Afghan artists achieved in this medium.
-Thin layers of clay were added over a core to build up the face; traces of the final coat are visible on the cheek and forehead.
-The curls of hair at the top were likewise applied separately to a substructure, part of which is visible.
+This head gives a sense of the refinement of Afghan sculpture.
+Layers of clay were added over a core to build up the face; traces of the final white coat are visible on the cheek and forehead.
+The hair was produced using a mold and then applied separately to a substructure, part of which is visible at the top.
 The inset garnet eyes, an extremely rare feature, give the image great presence, as does the idealized yet naturalistic treatment of the face.